- Food and Cooking»

 - salt and black pepper, to taste

-- Brown ground beef in a large pot.
+- Brown the ground beef in a large pot.

-- Add to ground beef mixture; onions, garlic, cumin, paprika, garlic, chili powder, salt, pepper, and tomato paste.
+- Add to the ground beef mixture; onions, garlic, cumin, paprika, garlic, chili powder, salt, pepper, and the tomato paste.

 - Mix well; do not add any thickening, the tomato paste, and paprika works together to thicken.

 - Simmer until the meat is tender.

 - Do not use the tomato sauce in place of tomato paste.

 - May tops with cheese, green onions, jalapeno if desired.